Robert F. Kennedy: Relationship with family members

 Kennedy's mother Rose found his gentle personality endearing, but this made him "invisible to his father."
 She influenced him heavily and, like her, Robert became a devout Catholic, practicing his faith more seriously than his siblings over his lifetime.
 Joe Sr. was satisfied with Kennedy as an adult, believing him to have become "hard as nails", more like him than any of the other children, while his mother believed he exemplified all she had wanted in a child.

-In October 1951, Kennedy embarked on a seven-week Asian trip with his brother John (then a U.S. congressman from Massachusetts' 11th district) and their sister Patricia to Israel, India, Pakistan, Vietnam, and Japan.
-Because of their age gap, the two brothers had previously seen little of each other—this 25000 mi trip came at their father's behest and was the first extended time they had spent together, serving to deepen their relationship.
-On this trip, the brothers met Liaquat Ali Khan just before his assassination, and India's prime minister, Jawaharlal Nehru.
+In October 1951, Kennedy embarked on a seven-week Asian trip with his brother John (then a U.S. congressman from Massachusetts' 11th district) and their sister Patricia, traveling to Israel, India, Pakistan, Vietnam, and Japan.
+Because of their age gap, the two brothers had previously seen little of each other—this 25000 mi trip came at their father's behest, and was the first extended time they had spent together, serving to deepen their relationship.
+On this trip, the brothers met Liaquat Ali Khan just before his assassination and India's prime minister, Jawaharlal Nehru.